drew-bond-braze/ai-news-summarizer/README.md

 ### Common Issues

+1. **426 Upgrade Required Error**: This occurs when News API blocks direct browser requests in production.
+The app now includes a Vercel serverless function proxy to solve this.

-1. **CORS Errors**: If testing locally, you may need to serve the file from a web server
+2. **CORS Errors**: If testing locally, you may need to serve the file from a web server

-2. **API Key Issues**: Ensure your API keys are correctly configured
+3. **API Key Issues**: Ensure your API keys are correctly configured

-3. **Network Errors**: Check your internet connection and API endpoints
+4. **Network Errors**: Check your internet connection and API endpoints

+5. **No Articles Found**: Try different company names or check if the company has recent news coverage

 ### Development Server